danaie/ntuafilx/README.md

 # Software Engineering

-<p align = "center">This project was made for the course of Software engineering NTUA.
-We were asked to make a system with movies details</p>
+This project was made for the course of Software engineering NTUA.
+We were asked to make a system with movies details

 ## Technology Stack